 Volumes have been written about this small frame pocket pistol.
 It's incredibly light, weighing in empty at less than a pound, thanks in part to its many aircraft aluminum components.
 Multiple finishes are available, but the Stealth Elite is a gem with the Diamond Black coating over stainless.
 Pick one up and you'll have a gorgeous little hand-held percussion instrument you can concealed carry nicely in your pocket.

 3. Springfield Armory EMP: $1,100

-Pound-for-pound one of my favorite guns on this list and one of the best 1911 carry guns available.
+Pound-for-pound, this is one of my favorite full-size guns on this list and one of the best 1911 carry guns available.
 This short barrel gun is surprisingly accurate and impressively lightweight.
 Labeled a subcompact 1911, this model is made for smaller, shorter rounds allowing it to avoid feeling bulky.
 Many would argue the trigger pull feels lighter than claimed by Springfield at around 5 pounds.
 The EMP is everything we love about nice 1911s carried by law enforcement and the U.S. Army, except in a smaller package.

 5. Colt Python Revolver: $1,600+

 Commonly charting sales at over $3,000, this classic Colt embodies everything we love about big revolvers—simplicity, brutal force, masculine looks, ammunition that's just fun to say and that Clint-Eastwood-like-don't-mess-with-me attitude that comes free for every buyer.
 Many comparisons can be made and cheaper alternatives are aplenty, but the price of this legacy home defense firearm won't likely go down any time soon, which is why we could justify the cost.
 Or at least try.

 Those ergonomics and numerous other features (not to mention its overall length) would make this a great carry gun.
 That is if you can afford the price, and can get over the idea of carrying around a decent used car or a semester of college on your hip.
 The Tiki-T is a museum-worthy work of art that also happens to fire ammo.